 Common deciduous trees that I’ve found associated with morels are poplar, elm, cottonwood, ash, apple, and birch.
 So if you can locate large stands or stretches of these trees, you’re in a good area to begin looking.

-((*FYI, no one really seems to know if morels are saprobic (feeding on decaying matter) mycorrhizal (in a symbiotic relationship with a plant’s or tree’s root system) something else, or a combination, but that doesn’t matter much when it comes to finding them in the first place.))
-BTW, Mushroom Expert has a wonderful glossary relating to fungus if you’d like to explore more terms.
+((*FYI, no one really seems to know if morels are saprobic (feeding on decaying matter) mycorrhizal (in a symbiotic relationship with a plant’s or tree’s root system) something else, or a combination, (the most likely scenario currently) but that doesn’t matter much when it comes to finding them in the first place.))
+BTW, Mushroom Expert has a wonderful glossary relating to fungus if you don’t know what some of those terms mean.

 In certain bark-mulched areas

 In very early spring you may also find clusters of “landscape morels” (Morchella importuna) in areas that were heavily mulched with wood chips the prior year.
 In the fall, keep an eye out for city projects using chips and you’ll have a few spots to check the next spring.
 These flushes seem to peter out after just one season, but you might get lucky in a subsequent year or or two.

 Later in the season, you’ll need to travel higher in elevation to “follow spring” and the subsequent flush of morels.
 You can begin looking in the mixed conifer forests north of Boise and Horseshoe Bend which can be reached via Forest Service roads.
 (Motor-vehicle use maps are sometimes available online.)
 In our area, Douglas fir trees, with their very morel-shaped cones, and older spruce are more likely to be associated with this particular fungus than are other conifers, like pines.
 However, in other parts of the country, pine forests seem to yield plenty of Morchella.
 Basically, morels do what they want.
 Aren’t challenges fun? 😉